awsdocs/amazon-elasticache-docs/doc_source/redis/backups-describing.md

 **Examples**

 The following operation uses the parameter `MaxRecords` to list up to 20 backups associated with your account\.
-Omitting the parameter `MaxRecords` will list up to 50 backups\.
+Omitting the parameter `MaxRecords` lists up to 50 backups\.

 ```
 https://elasticache.us-west-2.amazonaws.com/